 In the meantime, take care & stay safe.

 Mindfulness Sessions Online

-Many experienced and qualified mindfulness teachers are offering FREE online sessions – talks, reflections, meditations etc. What’s great about these, is that you are online, live with the teacher, but also with others.
+Many experienced and qualified mindfulness teachers are offering FREE online sessions – talks, reflections, meditations etc. Many of these sessions you are online, live with the teacher, but also with others.
 It’s so important, in this time of physical separation, that we stay connected.
 You don’t have to speak or contribute or even identify yourself (to the wider audience) if you don’t want to.

 Never before have so many leading experts in mindfulness been accessible to the public – if you’ve ever thought of trying out mindfulness, or are practicing and would like to practice together, have a look below.